-The Youth Democracy Handbook discusses various forms of youth participation.
+The Youth Democracy Handbook has been authored by young participants of the Erasmus+ projects Democracy Camp 2023 and 2024.
+It discusses various forms of youth participation.
 These include local youth councils, national youth parliaments, advisory committees, advocacy groups, petitions and campaigns, model EU or UN programmes, as well as direct democratic instruments such as the European Citizens' Initiative (ECI) as the first transnational direct democratic tool worldwide.

-The improvements required for youth to realise the full potential of democracy in the areas of sustainability and inclusive societies include but are not limited to:
+The improvements required for youth to realise their full democratic potential in the areas of sustainability and inclusive societies include but are not limited to: